justynakantyka/github-user-search-app/README.md

 # GitHub user search app

-This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
+This repository contains a solution for the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6) on Frontend Mentor.
+The application allows users to search for GitHub users using the public GitHub API.
+Additionally, the repository includes Cypress tests for the application.

 ## Setup
 **1. Clone this Repository:**